songrise/CLIP-Count/README.md

 |------------|-------------|------------|-------------|
 | 197.47     | 319.75      | 47.92      | 80.48       |

+---

-**Interactive Web App** We provide a user-friendly interface to let you interact with CLIP-Count.
+💻 **Interactive Web App**.
+We provide a user-friendly interface to let you interact with CLIP-Count.
 You can start a web app using following command:

 ```
 CUDA_VISIBLE_DEVICES=0 python run.py --mode app --exp_name exp --batch_size 32 --ckpt path/to/model.ckpt